Time-Varying Parameters as Ridge Regressions: Time-Varying Effects of Monetary Policy in Canada

-Figure \ref{lp_main} proposes clear answers to the evolving effect of monetary policy on the economy.
 Generally, short- and medium-run effects ($h<24$ months) have been much more stable than longer-run ones.
-This is especially true of unemployment which exhibits a strikingly homogeneous response (through time) for the first year and half after the shock.
-GDP's response follows a similar predicament, but was marginally steeper before the 2000s.
-When it comes to inflation, its usual long response lag has mildly shortened up in the 2000s.
-At a horizon of 24 months, the effect of a positive one standard deviation shock was -0.3\% from 1976 to the late 1990s, then slowly increased (in absolute terms) to nearly double at -0.6\%.
-Overall, results for horizons up to 18 months suggest that the ability of the central bank to (relatively) rapidly impact inflation has increased, while that of GDP has decreased and that of unemployment remained stable.
+This is especially true of unemployment which exhibits a very homogeneous response (through time) for the first year and half after the shock.
+GDP's response roughly follows a similar pattern.
+When it comes to inflation, its usual long response lag has mildly shortened in the 2000s, a phenomenon that is visible in all 3 specifications.
+For instance, in the TVP-LP case, at a horizon of 24 months, the effect of a positive one standard deviation shock was -0.3\% from 1976 to the late 1990s, then slowly increased (in absolute terms) to nearly double at -0.6\%.
+A similar relative decrease is observed for TVP-VARs, but their overall absolute size throughout the sample is smaller.
+This is in line with \cite{champagnesekkel2018}'s time-invariant LPs vs. VAR where the overall IRF magnitudes of the latter are always smaller than the former.
+Nonetheless, all results for horizons up to 18 months suggest that the ability of the central bank to "rapidly" impact inflation has increased.
+Despite these insights coming from a sample ending in the mid-2010s, they appear roughly in accord with the post-Pandemic Canadian inflation experience, where the Bank of Canada's rate hikes arguably had a material impact (among a myriad of confounding factors) within 1.5 years.

 Given the long lags of monetary policy, most of the relevant action from an economic standpoint is also where most time variation is found: from 1.5 to 4 years after the shock.
-Regarding GDP and unemployment, the cumulative long-run effects of MP shocks have substantially shrunk over the sample period.
-For unemployment, the decrease from a 0.6 to 0.4 unemployment percentage points effect mostly occurred throughout the 1980s, and stabilized at 0.4 thereafter.
-For GDP, both its peak effect (at around $h=24$ months) and the long-run one shrunk from the 1990s onward.
-Both quantities are about twice smaller around 2011 than they were in 1991.
-The long-run cumulative effect on inflation follows a distinctively different route: it has considerably expanded starting from the late 1980s.
-The overall effect on CPI, four years after impact, doubled from -1\% in 1987 to -2\% in 2011.
+For the two models that include it, the cumulative long-run effects of MP shocks on unemployment have substantially shrunk over the sample period.
+For TVP-LP , the decrease from a 0.6 to 0.4 unemployment percentage points mostly occurred throughout the 1980s, and stabilized at 0.4 thereafter.
+In TVP-VAR(8), the overall effect (even in the OLS case) is more muted, but the reduction of long-term effects is also visible and of similar relative size.
+Additionally, both models showcase the same attenuation pattern for mid-range horizons, that is, the peak effect shrinking to about $\sfrac{2}{3}$ of its early 1980s value.
+All inflation IRFs show a declining pattern starting from the early 1990s, but that of TVP-LP is more visible given its overall smoother behavior.
+Pre-1990, we see TVP-VAR based IRFs displaying mild business-cycle frequency movement, but those disappear post-1990.